karthikcs/capstone-project-flight-delay/capstone_proposal.md

 ### Solution Statement

+#### Some definitions:
+- Departure time: It is when a plane leaves the gate
+- Arrival time: It is when the plane pulls up to the gate
+- Scheduled time: Planned time of either departure or arrival
+- Actual time: Actual time when the flight has departed or arrived
+- Delay: Difference between planned time and actual time, for for departure or arrival
+- Taxi-out: It is defined as the time spent by a flight between its actual off-block time and actual take-off time.
+- Taxi-in: It is defined as the time spent after flight has landed till it reaches the block for disembarkment.
+- Air time: Period during which a particular aircraft remains airborne.
+Also called wheels-off to wheels-on time.

+By looking above definitions, we observe many parameters with respect to times during a flight.
+Some of them are interdependent.
+For egs. the arrival time depends on departure time, taxi-out, taxi-in and air time.

+In this project, I look for predecting the Arrival delay.

 The best approach to predict the delay in the data is Regression.
 Following are some of the regression methods we can explore:

 1. Linear Regression